House Extensions Builders in South Lanarkshire

 Bungalow Extension and Loft Conversion in Bearsden, Glasgow

-Please see the gallery above which showcases a bungalow extension and loft conversion we installed in Bearsden, East Dunbartonshire last year.
-(2019)
+Please take a look at the gallery above, which showcases a bungalow extension and loft conversion we installed in Bearsden, East Dunbartonshire last year (2019).

-This conversion comprises of a rear extension, internal alterations to the house with a full conversion of the loft.
-This new loft section of the home now extends above the new extension part, plus dormers.
+This conversion comprises a rear extension, internal alterations to the house, and a full conversion of the loft.
+The new loft section of the home now extends above the new extension part, including dormers.

-On the ground floor extension, we designed and fitted an open plan kitchen dining room with a utility area and a bedroom which includes a large fitted walk-in wardrobe.
+On the ground floor extension, we designed and fitted an open-plan kitchen dining room with a utility area and a bedroom that includes a large fitted walk-in wardrobe.

-For the upstairs which is now the new loft conversion area we installed 3 bedrooms, a bathroom, and a storage room.
-All the rooms in the loft conversion have Velux windows and other as well as other windows allowing for the maximum amount of light possible to enter each room.
+For the upstairs, which is now the new loft conversion area, we installed three bedrooms, a bathroom, and a storage room.
+All the rooms in the loft conversion have Velux windows and other windows, allowing for the maximum amount of light possible to enter each room.